 DO YOU HAVE AN ONLINE SHOP?

 Yes, indeed.
-Sales through The Shop form part of the Project’s lifeblood.
+Sales through the shop form part of the project’s lifeblood.

-Click here for prints, posters, the famous With Courage Keyring, mugs, and postcards.
+Click here for prints, postcards and more.

 CAN I BUY PRINTS OF YOUR PHOTOGRAPHS?